AU-ENVS-Bioinformatics/IlluminaSnakemake/README.md

 ## A few considerations for dealing with unexpected behavior

 Because of Snakemake's way of deciding whether a step needs to be rerun, you may encounter undesired behavior.
-For example, rerunning an entire pipeline after modifying a single parameter (which only affects one of the final steps), moving a directory or adding new reads.
+For example, rerunning an entire pipeline after modifying a single parameter (which only affects one of the final steps), moving a directory, or adding new reads.

 If this happens (it will be reflected when using `snakemake -n` to view the schedule), there are some useful flags.
 As a rule of thumb, the desired effect is achieved by taking only the file modification date into account: